How to Find a Freight Broker

 Choose a Broker with Experience

 As an owner-operator, you understand how difficult the first year is when starting your business in the trucking industry.
-Although there are exceptions to the rule, choosing a broker that has been in business for three to four years allows you to benefit from the experience and shipper relationships he’s been able to accrue since he started.
+Although there are exceptions to the rule, choosing a broker who has been in business for three to four years allows you to benefit from the experience and shipper relationships he’s been able to accrue since he started.
 You want these to become strong relationships.
-By choosing an experienced broker, you will have more security that you are receiving the best rates.
+By choosing an experienced broker, you will have more security that you are working with someone who knows how to do business..

 Utilize Other Resources to Compare Rates